nhorro/tensorflow-crack-classification/README.md

 4. Train the model from a notebook:

-   1. Open notebook Train and export CNN model.ipynb and run.
+   1. Open notebook [SimpleNet - Development Notebook](src/cnn_model_development/SimpleNet - Development Notebook.ipynb) and run.

 5. Optional: monitor and debug with tensorboard.